ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Slider break estimation changes

-First, some context: in osu!(stable), slider breaks do not count as misses and instead award a 100 or 50 alongside your combo breaking.
+First, some context: in osu!(stable), slider breaks don't count as misses and instead award a 100 or 50 (while breaking combo).
 As a result, the PP system can't know how many of those 100s or 50s are actually slider breaks and must estimate this value.
-Previously, the system only used the score's max combo for these estimations, but it has in some cases been underestimating slider break counts by over a half.
+The system only used the score's max combo for these estimations, which in some cases meant it underestimated slider break counts by over a half.

 The significance here is that slider breaks are penalised much like actual misses, so underestimating their amount has resulted in some osu!(stable) scores receiving more PP than intended.